garethr/inboxer/README.md

     Commands:
-        help - Shows list of commands or help for one command send - Send all emails described in configuration file view - Display what is going to happen
+        help - Shows list of commands or help for one command pdf  - Send all emails described in configuration file as PDF send - Send all emails described in configuration file view - Display what is going to happen